marq24/ha-senec-v3/DEVELOPER_DOCUMENTATION.md

 The following information are provided by the device.
 Since no open acceccible API documentation exists, the following description is an assumption.
 - The following information can be accessed sending a post request with a JSON-Payload to https://[IP of the senec device]/lala.cgi
 - As response a JSON String is returned
+- Please note: Depending on the firmware version the Request has to be via http or https. (https starting with the firmware version 825)

 ### Request Example
 To gather data we have to send a POST-Request to the Senec device ("lala.cgi"), that has a JSON-String as payload.